 “But assuming your zapper does work, then how about we play a little wager?”

 Mirroring the Techno, Leon raised his arm, pulling back the sleeve of his jacket.
-Around his wrist, a zapper hummed to life, though its design looked smoother and less complex compared to his adversary.
+Around his wrist, a zapper hummed to life, though its design was smoother and less complex compared to his adversary’s.

-The armed Techno’s face turned pale as a ghost when he noticed the weapon, his partner mirroring his expression.
+The armed Techno’s face turned pale when he noticed the weapon, his partner mirroring his expression.

 “But it is, so what do you say?
 My zapper against your zapper.
 Winner take all.”

 Neither Techno said a word.
 Even the girl looked in shock of Leon’s weapon.
-Leon caught her eye, hoping he reassured her as he nodded.
-It seemed to work as she looked more relaxed.
+He caught her eye, hoping to reassure her as he nodded.
+It seemed to work as she relaxed.

 “I’ll take your silence as a victory.
 Now then, if you’ll kindly let the girl go, then you both get to walk away from this, together.”